 Ductless Mini-Splits – Dallas TX

-Central air conditioning systems typically include an outside unit (condenser), an inside unit (furnace and coil or an air handler), and a network of supply and return ductwork to distribute the air throughout a home.
+Central air conditioning systems typically include an outside unit (condenser), an inside unit (furnace and coil or an air handler), and a supply and return ductwork network to distribute the air throughout a home.
 Ductless Mini-split AC systems do away with the inside unit and the ductwork and replace them with a series of “heads” which are like miniature inside units that mount either on a wall or in the ceiling of a room to provide local temperature control to that space.
-When people are becoming familiar with this concept they sometimes envision window units, but mini-split systems are a permanent installation with a finished appearance and code-compliant efficiency ratings.
+When people become familiar with this concept, they sometimes envision window units, but mini-split systems are permanent installations with a finished appearance and code-compliant efficiency ratings.